Biography

 When I feel unproductive at my desk, I like to step outside and do a bit of manual work in the garden — mowing the lawn, trimming shrubs, watering plants, or repotting.
 (I especially enjoy the smell of soil.)

 I am a physicist by training, but I am secretly in love with Chemistry and Biology also.
-(I'm a lost butterfly going from one interesting flower to another).
+I'm a lost butterfly going from one interesting flower to another.
+I'm still searching.
+I still haven't found what I'm looking for (yes, I'm a U2 fan).
+But hey.
+Not all those who wander are lost (I like Tokien, also).

-Still here?
-In that case, have a seat, I'll tell you more about my Philosophical orientation to science.
+.....I'm glad you're still here.
+In that case, allow me to yap about my Philosophical orientation to science.

 Around the time of Newton, or before, we pictured ourselves as tiny insects stuck in vast, seemingly endless resin, with any knowledge we acquire about why we are there or what lies beyond us perceived as modest gifts of our abilities.
 However, after Laplace, there was a significant shift (and, arguably, the birth of an element of arrogance).
 Laplace's ideas, particularly his views on determinism and his sense of an “outsider view of the mechanical universe”, encouraged a view of the universe resembling a clockmaker observing a clock.
 This shift led us to adopt a more adamant stance, positioning ourselves as outsiders objectively analyzing the universe.
 That's misleading.
 I do not suggest a return to the supernatural, but rather a sense of humility, curiosity, and even gratitude for our methods and rigor, while remaining suspended, like small insects, in an "endless resin"—the observable universe.